 Step 1.
 Install UPDF on your device, press the "File" tab from the top toolbar to access the drop-down menu.
 From the list, click on the "Create" option to choose "PDF from File" from the revealing extended menu.

 Step 2.
 Once your image is imported as a PDF, navigate to the "OCR" option in the left toolkit.
 From the revealing menu, extend the options for "Layout" and select the "Text and Picture Only" option.
 Now, press "Detect Optimal Resolution" to adjust the resolution of your image.
 And you have to choose the language of the opened document.
-Finally, click on the "Perform OCR" button at the bottom to receive an editable file later.
+Finally, click on the "Convert" button at the bottom to receive an editable file later.

 Comprehensive Guide to Perform OCR on Scanned Documents with UPDF